ahbadhon097/-NFS-Server-Provider-Huawei-Cloud/README.md

 # -NFS-Server-Provider-Huawei-Cloud
-Setting up NFS server and its storage provide by Cloud Container Engine
+Setting up NFS server in a ubuntu virtual machine and the storage provides by Cloud Container Engine